Elevator Pitch Examples: A Travel Agent Approach

-Practice it to your friends, or your dog, or at your own face in front of the mirror a bunch of times.
+Practice it with your friends, or your dog, or at your own face in front of the mirror a bunch of times.
 Can you get through it in about 45 seconds?
 Does it need to be shorter?
 A little longer?
 Try out a few of your elevator pitch examples on your friends and see which one they like best.

-This is Good Info, Can I Do anything Else with it?
+This is Good Info, Can I Do Anything Else with it?

 Why yes you can.
 After spending all that time researching elevator pitch examples, you need to use it to the utmost!
-You have great info in your elevator pitch so you might as well get as much mileage from it as you can, so here’s a few ideas of other ways you can use this info:
+You have great info in your elevator pitch so you might as well get as much mileage from it as you can, so here are a few ideas of other ways you can use this info:

 - Have it at the ready when someone on FB inquires for a travel agent.
 Yes, this happens sometimes!
 When someone in a group or FB page asks a group of agents if they know a good agent, well that agent is YOU.
 Don’t say just say, call me.
 Say, I’m a Disney-certified specialist who’s been to WDW 36 times.
 I’d love to touch base and help you with your trip!
 The more specific you are, the more you will set yourself apart.

 - Include some of it in your bio on your website and social media pages: Is your “about us” description in need of a little spruce up?
 If you have to wonder, chances are it is.
 This is a great way to infuse some of your personality, individuality and voice into what might be an otherwise dry description.

 - You use the info in a Onesheet for a booth at a trade show, or to leave with a donation if your agency is involved with a local charity event.
 This provides a little more info than your business card can (but of course you can leave those too!).